 - Be able to critically evaluate and analyze information to make informed, ethical healthcare decisions

 In addition, we recognize that students entering the health professions are incredibly busy outside the classroom.
 Whether working, volunteering, shadowing, or conducting research, the demands placed upon students are significant.
 As such, each core class has multiple sections to choose from so that students can design a class schedule that works within their extracurricular demands.
 Moreover, the multiple sections allow the program to keep a low faculty-to-student ratio.
-In fact, all core course sections enroll under 50 students, which allows students more direct contact with the professor and allows courses to be more interactive.
+In fact, all core course sections only enroll up tp 49 students, which allows for more interaction between students and the instructor.

 Choose the pathway that is right for you